kenatiod/MUT/Understanding Machine Understanding.md

 ### A7.1 -- The Need for Effective Human-AI Teaming

 Traditional AI systems have often been developed with a focus on standalone performance, without much consideration for how they will interact with human users.
-However, as AI is increasingly deployed in high-stakes domains such as healthcare, finance, and transportation, there is a growing recognition that AI systems need to be designed from the ground up for effective teaming with humans. [](https://dl.acm.org/doi/10.1145/3544548.3581015) Some key reasons why human-AI teaming is important include:
+However, as AI is increasingly deployed in high-stakes domains such as healthcare, finance, and transportation, there is a growing recognition that AI systems need to be designed from the ground up for effective teaming with humans.
+Some key reasons why human-AI teaming is important include:

 - Complementary strengths: Humans and AI have different but complementary strengths.
-Humans excel at tasks requiring common sense reasoning, contextual understanding, and ethical judgment, while AI systems can rapidly process large amounts of data, identify complex patterns, and make predictions. [](https://arxiv.org/html/2403.04931v1) Combining the strengths of humans and AI can lead to better outcomes than either alone.
+Humans excel at tasks requiring common sense reasoning, contextual understanding, and ethical judgment, while AI systems can rapidly process large amounts of data, identify complex patterns, and make predictions.
+Combining the strengths of humans and AI can lead to better outcomes than either alone.
 - Overcoming limitations: Both humans and AI systems have their own limitations and biases.
-Humans are prone to cognitive biases and have limited information processing capacity, while AI systems can be brittle, opaque, and biased by the data they are trained on. [](https://nap.nationalacademies.org/read/26355/chapter/1) Human-AI teaming can help overcome the limitations of each by enabling cross-checking and collaborative decision-making.
+Humans are prone to cognitive biases and have limited information processing capacity, while AI systems can be brittle, opaque, and biased by the data they are trained on.
+Human-AI teaming can help overcome the limitations of each by enabling cross-checking and collaborative decision-making.
 - Enhancing trust and adoption: For AI systems to be effectively used in practice, humans need to trust and accept their outputs.
-Opaque, unaccountable AI systems can lead to user frustration and resistance. [](https://link.springer.com/article/10.1007/s10462-022-10246-w) Designing AI for human teaming, with considerations like explainability and human oversight, can enhance trust and adoption.
+Opaque, unaccountable AI systems can lead to user frustration and resistance.
+Designing AI for human teaming, with considerations like explainability and human oversight, can enhance trust and adoption.
-- Regulatory and ethical needs: In many domains, there are regulatory requirements and ethical principles that necessitate meaningful human involvement in AI-assisted decision making. [](https://research.ibm.com/topics/explainable-ai) For example, the European Union's General Data Protection Regulation (GDPR) specifies a right to explanation for decisions made by automated systems.
+- Regulatory and ethical needs: In many domains, there are regulatory requirements and ethical principles that necessitate meaningful human involvement in AI-assisted decision making.
+For example, the European Union's General Data Protection Regulation (GDPR) specifies a right to explanation for decisions made by automated systems.
 Human-AI teaming is important for meeting these requirements.

 ### A7.2 -- Foundations of Human-AI Teaming

 Human-AI teaming builds upon a rich body of work on human-human and human-automation teaming.
 Some key theoretical foundations that inform the design of human-AI teams include:

-- Joint activity theory: This theory, originating from studies of human-human collaboration, emphasizes that effective teamwork requires establishing common ground, maintaining coordination, and repairing breakdowns. [](https://ceur-ws.org/Vol-3106/Paper_9.pdf) These principles also apply to human-AI teams, highlighting the need for AI systems to communicate their status and rationale to human teammates.
+- Joint activity theory: This theory, originating from studies of human-human collaboration, emphasizes that effective teamwork requires establishing common ground, maintaining coordination, and repairing breakdowns.
+These principles also apply to human-AI teams, highlighting the need for AI systems to communicate their status and rationale to human teammates.
-- Situation awareness: Situation awareness refers to the perception, comprehension, and projection of elements in the environment. [](https://arxiv.org/abs/2307.03913) For human-AI teams to function effectively, both the human and AI need to maintain shared situation awareness of their goals, progress, capabilities and limitations.
+- Situation awareness: Situation awareness refers to the perception, comprehension, and projection of elements in the environment.
+For human-AI teams to function effectively, both the human and AI need to maintain shared situation awareness of their goals, progress, capabilities and limitations.
 AI systems need to be designed to provide the human with the right information at the right time to facilitate shared awareness.
-- Levels of automation: The levels of automation framework describes the degree to which a task is automated, ranging from fully manual to fully autonomous. [](https://www.frontiersin.org/articles/10.3389/frai.2023.1250725/full) The appropriate level of automation depends on factors like the complexity of the task, the capabilities of the AI system, and the need for human judgment.
+- Levels of automation: The levels of automation framework describes the degree to which a task is automated, ranging from fully manual to fully autonomous.
+The appropriate level of automation depends on factors like the complexity of the task, the capabilities of the AI system, and the need for human judgment.
 In many cases, an intermediate level involving human-AI collaboration is optimal.
-- Coactive design: Coactive design is a framework for designing human-machine systems that work together interdependently. [](https://snorkel.ai/human-in-the-loop-ml-fdcai-2022-daniel-wu-jp-morgan-chase/) Key principles include observability (making the status of the human and machine observable to each other), predictability (enabling the human and machine to predict each other's actions) and directability (enabling the human to direct the machine's actions).
+- Coactive design: Coactive design is a framework for designing human-machine systems that work together interdependently.
+Key principles include observability (making the status of the human and machine observable to each other), predictability (enabling the human and machine to predict each other's actions) and directability (enabling the human to direct the machine's actions).
 These principles can guide the design of human-AI interfaces and interaction patterns.

 ### A7.3 -- Explainable AI

 A key challenge in human-AI teaming is the opaqueness of many state-of-the-art AI systems, particularly deep learning models.
-These "black box" models can achieve high performance but provide limited insight into their reasoning process, making it difficult for humans to understand and trust their outputs. [](https://insights.sei.cmu.edu/blog/what-is-explainable-ai/) Explainable AI (XAI) aims to address this challenge by developing techniques to make AI systems more transparent and interpretable to human users.
+These "black box" models can achieve high performance but provide limited insight into their reasoning process, making it difficult for humans to understand and trust their outputs.
+Explainable AI (XAI) aims to address this challenge by developing techniques to make AI systems more transparent and interpretable to human users.

 #### A7.3.1 -- Explanation Types and Purposes

-There are several types of explanations that XAI techniques can provide [](https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2022.850628/full):
+There are several types of explanations that XAI techniques can provide:

 - Feature attribution explanations identify the input features that were most important to a model's prediction.
 For example, a saliency map can highlight the regions of an image that most influenced an image classifier's output.
 - Example-based explanations identify prototypical examples that are similar to the current input and were predicted in the same way by the model.
 This can help users understand the model's behavior by analogy to familiar examples.
 - Counterfactual explanations identify minimal changes to the input that would result in a different model prediction.
 For instance, a loan applicant could be shown the minimum increase in income needed to be approved.
 - Rule-based explanations provide a decision rule or set of rules that approximates the model's behavior in an interpretable format, such as a decision tree.

 The appropriate type of explanation depends on the purpose it needs to serve.
-Explanations can be used for model debugging, model auditing, decision justification, or model refinement, among other purposes. [](https://arxiv.org/abs/2308.16785) The explanation interface should be tailored to the intended user and use case.
+Explanations can be used for model debugging, model auditing, decision justification, or model refinement, among other purposes.
+The explanation interface should be tailored to the intended user and use case.

 #### A7.3.2 -- XAI Techniques

 Many XAI techniques have been developed in recent years to provide the types of explanations described above.
 Some prominent approaches include:

-- Feature attribution methods like LIME [](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10436524/) and SHAP [](https://www.mckinsey.com/capabilities/quantumblack/our-insights/why-businesses-need-explainable-ai-and-how-to-deliver-it) that estimate each feature's contribution to the model's output by perturbing the input and observing the effect on the prediction.
+- Feature attribution methods like LIME and SHAP that estimate each feature's contribution to the model's output by perturbing the input and observing the effect on the prediction.
-- Gradient-based methods like saliency maps [](https://arxiv.org/abs/2404.01615) and class activation maps [](https://arxiv.org/abs/2403.04931) that use the gradients of the model's output with respect to the input to identify important features.
+- Gradient-based methods like saliency maps and class activation maps that use the gradients of the model's output with respect to the input to identify important features.
-- Concept activation vectors [](https://royalsociety.org/news-resources/projects/explainable-ai/) that identify high-level human-interpretable concepts represented in a neural network's latent space.
+- Concept activation vectors that identify high-level human-interpretable concepts represented in a neural network's latent space.
-- Rule extraction methods like decision trees [](https://arxiv.org/abs/2303.01684) and decision sets [](https://sites.google.com/cs.washington.edu/xai/home) that approximate a complex model's behavior with an interpretable rule-based model.
+- Rule extraction methods like decision trees and decision sets that approximate a complex model's behavior with an interpretable rule-based model.
 - Counterfactual explanation methods that use optimization techniques to find minimal input perturbations that change the model's output.

 A key consideration in applying XAI techniques is the faithfulness versus interpretability tradeoff .
 Some methods provide explanations that are more human-interpretable but less faithful to the model's actual reasoning process, while other methods are more faithful but less interpretable.
 The appropriate balance depends on the use case and user needs.